yeah-sir/OpenBCI-AndroidApp/README.md

 OpenBCI-AndroidApp
 ==================
-This Android application demonstrates the capability of interfacing an RFduino with an Android app to store processed data (as comma separated values) received from the RFduino onto a file on the file system.
+This Android application demonstrates the capability of interfacing an RFduino with an Android app to store processed data as comma separated values onto the file system.

 This work is based on the work done by Lann Martin found here: https://github.com/lann/RFDuinoTest